Wassmap: Wasserstein Isometric Mapping for Image Manifold Learning: Experiments

 \subsection{Translation manifold}

 In this set of experiments, we take the base measure $\mu_0$ to be the indicator function of a disc of radius $1$, that is $d\mu_0 = \frac{1}{\pi}\mathbbm{1}_{D}(x)dx$.
 For a given translation set $\Theta\subset\R^2$, the translation manifold is then generated via \eqref{eqn:trans_manifold_def}.
-We consider two translation sets: $\Theta_0 = [-1,1]^2$ and $\Theta_1 = [-2,-1]\times[-1,1]\cup [1,2]\times[-1,1]$.
+We consider two translation sets: $\Theta_1 = [-1,1]^2$ and $\Theta_2 = [-10,-5]\times[-2.5,2.5]\cup [5,10]\times[-2.5,2.5]$.

-Both \cref{FIG:Translation,FIG:TranslationNonconvex} show that Wassmap recovers the underlying translation grid up to rigid motion as predicted by \cref{THM:WassmapTranslation}; note in \cref{FIG:Translation} a rotation appears, but the side-lengths of the embedded grid are 2 as in the original parameter set $\Theta_0$.
-In both experiments, the translated discs overlap; consequently, ISOMAP produces embeddings that appear coherent despite failing to recover the parameter set.
-In particular, the ISOMAP embedding of $\Theta_0$ appears to be a morphed grid, but the scale is dilated in a way that the Wassmap embedding is not.
+Both \cref{FIG:Translation,FIG:TranslationNonconvex} show that Wassmap recovers the underlying translation grid up to rigid motion as predicted by \cref{THM:WassmapTranslation}; in \cref{FIG:Translation} a rotation appears, but the side-lengths of the embedded grid are 2 as in the original parameter set $\Theta_1$.
+In both experiments, the translated discs overlap; consequently, the other methods produces embeddings that appear coherent despite failing to recover the parameter set exactly.
+In particular, the other embeddings of $\Theta_1$ appear to be morphed grids, and the scale is dilated in a way that the Wassmap embedding is not.
+Two advantages of Wassmap in this case are that it is not subject to careful parameter tuning, and the size of the disk and its relation to the parameter grid does not matter, whereas for other methods parameter tuning may play an important role, and the translates of the disk must overlap significantly for the pairwise Euclidean distances to be meaningful.

-We note that in cases where the translated images do not overlap, the ISOMAP embedding is meaningless because all images have the same distance apart; nonetheless in such cases Wassmap still recovers the translation set. \Cref{FIG:TranslationNonconvex} illustrates the fact that Wassmap is capable of recovering nonconvex translational parameter sets, in contrast to both discrete and continuum ISOMAP \cite{donoho2005image}.
+\Cref{FIG:TranslationNonconvex} illustrates that Wassmap is capable of recovering nonconvex translation parameter sets in contrast to both discrete and continuum Isomap \cite{donoho2005image}.
+The Isomap embedding is largely incoherent in this case, while the Euclidean MDS and Diffusion Map embeddings exhibit significant skewing as well as overlapping points in the embedding.